jodit/jodit-angular/README.md

+> Hey.
+Due to the fact that I do not use Angular in my projects, I cannot fix plugin errors in a timely manner.
+If you want the plugin to develop, send PR or better become a contributor

 # Jodit Angular Component

 This package is a wrapper around [Jodit](https://xdsoft.net/jodit/) to make it easier to use in a Angular application.